What are the easiest countries to move to? Well, it’s not as simple as it sounds because everyone’s circumstances are different. Although

 What is it like to live in Taiwan?

-Taiwan has been ranked the second best place in the world to be an expat for 2018.
+Taiwan is often ranked in the top 10 best places in the world to be an expat.
 It tops the chart for quality of life, affordability of healthcare and is known for its fantastic transportation infrastructure.
 Expats are also satisfied with their jobs and work life balance and cost of living is good compared to developed economies with similar infrastructure

 Medical care is outstanding yet affordable, housing is cheap and immigrants are generally able to live a very comfortable life with their salary.
 Life is full of traditional culture, but modern development can be seen everywhere around you as well.
 The food, the language, the beautiful country with endless hiking trails; moving to Taiwan will be an adventure on many levels.

 The way Taiwanese do business is also quite different from other places and definitely to Western countries.
 Age is seen to bring wisdom and people have great respect for the elderly.
 Sometimes the main goal of a meeting is building relationships rather than doing business, so just go with the flow and let the meeting take its course.
 Giving gifts is also an important aspect of work life.
 Gifts should always be wrapped, presented with two hands and are not opened in front of the giver.

 If you are an Australian, Austrian, Belgian, Czech Republic, Japanese, Canadian, German, Hungarian, New Zealand, Polish, Slovakian, South Korean, UK or Irish citizen between the ages of 18-30, you may be eligible under the Working Holiday programme.

 If your spouse is a citizen or permanent resident , you are eligible for residency.
 If your spouse is a citizen, you can apply for citizenship after being resident for more than 183 days every year for more than 3 consecutive years.
 Please note that your status of spouse needs to be legally recognised in this country.